Checklist

 Catering

+You could consider asking friends to bring a plate of special food to share after the service – not only does this cut down on costs, but also gives people a chance to be involved and helpful.
+Please note that many venues will only allow professional caterers to use their facilities.
 We have trusted caterers who we are happy to recommend.
-If you prefer, consider asking friends to bring a plate of special food to share after the service – not only does this cut down costs, it also gives people a chance to be involved and help in some way.

 Flowers